 Since the early 70s, studies around the globe have shown that acupuncture and Chinese herbal medicine are effective treatments for hot flashes, anxiety, insomnia, vaginal dryness and many other symptoms of menopause.
 Recent studies show extremely positive results:

 From 1997 to 1999, one of the first studies in the United States to explore the effectiveness of acupuncture in alleviating hot flashes, insomnia and nervousness.
 The study, conducted by Dr. Susan Cohen, D.S.N., APRN, associate professor of the University of Pittsburgh, found that during the course of acupuncture treatments, hot flashes decreased by 35% and insomnia decreased by 50%.
 A follow-up study revealed hot flashes significantly decreased in those receiving acupuncture compared to those receiving routine care.

 A 2002 pilot study in England found that acupuncture reduced the frequency and severity of hot flashes in women being treated with tamoxifen for breast cancer.

 While these results are promising and the United Nations World Health Organization has approved acupuncture as a treatment for symptoms associated with menopause, further clinical trials with larger samples are currently underway.

 Lifestyle and Dietary Instructions

-Menopause patients are encouraged lose that extra weight and to follow a diet with a high content of raw foods, fruits and vegetables to stabilize blood sugar.
+We encourage menopause to lose extra weight and to follow a diet rich in raw foods, fruits and vegetables to stabilize blood sugar.
 Some foods may exacerbate hot flashes or increase mood swings.
 Steer clear of dairy products, red meats, alcohol, sugar, spicy foods, caffeine, and don’t smoke.
-Lastly, try to eliminate stress, tension and anxiety or learn techniques to cope with stress so that you can diminish the effects that it has on your body and mind.
+Lastly, try to eliminate stress, tension and anxiety.
+You can also learn sills to cope with stress to diminish the effects it has on your body and mind.